 How do you obtain a report?

-You may visit the Miramar Police Department’s Records Unit, during business hours, at 3064 North Commerce Parkway.
-The Miramar Police Department is located ¼ mile west of Palm Avenue on the north side of Miramar Parkway.
+You may visit the Miramar Police Department’s Records Unit, during business hours, at 11765 City Hall Promenade.
+In most cases, requests can be handled by emailing the Records Unit at firstname.lastname@example.org.
+Response time is usually one business day.
 Traffic crash reports can also be obtained online.
 Please see the traffic crash report link below.
+For questions and other information relating to records, please call 954-602-4300.

 What type of reports can you get?